kyleboas/tacticsjournal.com/_posts/2023-5-10-The-flaws-of-Manuel-Akanji-Kyle-Walker-that-cost-Manchester-City-against-Real-Madrid.md

 It was confirmed today through City's performance; had Arsenal pressured City (and it's not hard to do), they would have likely beaten them and stayed top of the league.

-Akanji didn't look any more comfortable on the ball they he did during the Arsenal or Fulham match recently, and several of his passes were miscued, ruining the rhythm and flow of City's buildup, making it easier for Real Madrid to win back the ball.
+Akanji didn't look any more comfortable on the ball than he did during the Arsenal or Fulham match recently, and several of his passes were miscued, ruining the rhythm and flow of City's buildup, making it easier for Real Madrid to win back the ball and cover the spaces.0

 The distribution into Jack Grealish from Akanji, in particular, was poor.
 Akanji's passes weren't accurate, and when the ball would be played to Grealish, he'd have to stretch to collect the ball.

-Ederson, Ruben Dias, Gundogan, and Rodri all avoided playing the ball to Akanji, which limited the number of amounts they could use to get into Real Madrid's half of the field.
+Ederson, Ruben Dias, Gundogan, and Rodri all avoided playing the ball to Akanji, which limited their options when they attempted to play into Real Madrid's half of the field.

 Pep Guardiola after the match: